-Configuration: The largest and main terminal of the new Berlin airport is Terminal 1.
-Designed in the form of the letter U, Terminal Building 1 provides high-quality services, various shopping and eating options, as well as cultural attractions.
+Configuration: The largest and main terminal of the new Berlin Airport is terminal 1.
+Designed in the form of the letter U, terminal building 1 provides high-quality services, various shopping and eating options as well as cultural attractions.
 Spread over 4 levels above the ground and two underground levels, the arrivals area is to be found on the ground level, whereas the departures zone and the shopping center are located on the first floor.
-The second floor houses the non-Schengen departures and the airport’s dining area, as well as Berlin airport lounges.
-Level 3 isn’t accessible to travellers, while level 4 is the visitor’s deck.
-The underground floors of Brandenburg airport accommodate the Terminals 1-2 train station.
+The second floor houses the non-Schengen departures, the airport’s dining area, and Berlin airport lounges.
+Level 3 isn’t accessible to travelers, while level 4 is the visitor’s deck.
+The underground floors of Brandenburg Airport accommodate the terminals 1-2 Train Station.

-Services: Terminal 1 of the new Brandenburg airport offers each and every service an expert traveller would expect from a modern, international airport.
-A wide variety of shops, dining and drinking options are at the passengers’ disposal, along with post and bank services, ATMs, travel agencies, currency exchange kiosks, and elegant and comfortable lounges.
+Services: Terminal 1 of the new Brandenburg Airport offers each and every service an expert traveler would expect from a modern, international airport.
+A wide variety of shops, dining, and drinking options are at the passengers’ disposal, along with postal and bank services, ATMs, travel agencies, currency exchange kiosks, and elegant and comfortable lounges.
 Still, there are a few more airport services worth mentioning.
-Berlin Airport Terminal 1 houses the Steigenberger Airport Hotel, provides dental treatment, orthopedic and surgical services, as well as shower facilities and a meditation area.
+Berlin airport terminal 1 houses the Steigenberger Airport Hotel.
+On the other hand, it provides dental treatment, orthopedic and surgical services, as well as shower facilities and a meditation area.

-Cultural Attractions: Apart from being a modern and bright terminal, the new Berlin Airport Terminal 1 is interspersed with cultural details, which captivate the passengers’ interest.
+Cultural Attractions: Apart from being a modern and bright terminal, the new Berlin airport terminal 1 is interspersed with artistic details, which captivate the passengers’ interest.
 Five high-profile artists created five unique masterpieces to decorate the new terminal building.

-Entering Terminal 1, travellers immediately have “the sky at their feet”, stepping on the STOEBO’s Sternentalerhimmel (Starry Sky), a floor area scattered with bright coins from all over the world. Α metal red-carpet, Pae White’s work of art, covers the checking-in area’s ceiling.
+Entering terminal 1, travelers immediately have “the sky at their feet”, stepping on the STOEBO’s Sternentalerhimmel (Starry Sky), a floor area scattered with bright coins from all over the world. Α metal red carpet, Pae White’s work of art, covers the checking-in area’s ceiling.
 What’s more, after the security control, the Open Sky Box, made by Takehito Koganezawa, is an actual ceiling-to-floor lightbox, shining in blue and white shades.
 In Berlin airport’s outside area, Olaf Nicolai’s Gadget, an artwork resembling a huge pearl necklace, is lightened depending on whether the boarding bridge is in use or not.
-Last but not least, the stairways leading to Terminal 1 train station are embellished with Matt Mullican’s Subject Pavilion, a picture collection referring to air travelling.
+Last but not least, the stairways leading to terminal 1 Train Station are embellished with Matt Mullican’s Subject Pavilion, a picture collection referring to air travel.

 Berlin Airport Terminal 2